hadley/crantastic/README.markdown

 Note that you should only add/edit stylesheets in the `app/stylesheets` folder.
 `public/stylesheets` should only contain compiled Sass styhesleets.

+### R package

+There is a R package for crantastic that lives in its own branch in the Git repository.
+Use the following steps to check out the source:

+    git fetch origin R-package
+    git checkout --track -b R-package origin/R-package

 ## Working with Heroku

 ### Setting up the Heroku remote